goatshriek/stumpless/docs/roadmap.md

  * [CHANGE] **Rename `STUMPLESS_DEFAULT_TRANSPORT_PORT`**
    This symbol will be renamed so that it is clear that it refers to a string literal, likely by adding a `_STR` suffix.
+ * [CHANGE] **`const` usage will be reviewed**
+   Some functions currently have `const` specified for parameters where this is not strictly true.
+This will be reviewed and removed throughout the code, for both public and private functions.
+ * [CHANGE] **Target names will be optional and not part of construction.**
+   This will remove unnecessary parameters when names are not needed, and separate names from functional needs like filenames.
+A way to retrieve targets by name will be included in this change as well.
+ * [CHANGE] **CMake version requirement increase.**
+   In order to clean up the CMake scripts and avoid deprecation warnings, the required version of CMake will change in this release to a minimum of 3.11.
+   The requirement minimum version may be even higher after the actual implementation of this change.
+ * [ADD] **Runtime localization support.**
+   The ability to choose the language used at runtime could be especially useful in distributed builds, where the same binary may be used in very different locations, and doing a specific build would be inconvenient.
+ * [ADD] **`mark` struct for specific instances of an entry.**
+   This will allow for more efficient use and passing of formatted fields, and also allow for a single timestamp when sending an entry through a chain of targets.

 ## Unallocated to a release